Find a spider by...

 Nephila pilipes is primarily a tropical spider but is occasionally found in rainforest areas of southern Queensland.

-Spider(s) with a very similar appearance: Nephila plumipes and Nephila edulis.
+Spider(s) with a very similar appearance: Trichonephila plumipes and Trichonephila edulis.

 Email Ron Atkinson for more information.